12 Best Hair Masks for Frizzy, Damaged Hair

 A hair maskβs effectiveness is directly tied to how well it meets the needs of your hair type.
 Masks are deep conditioning treatments aimed at specific hair concerns, from repairing heat damage to adding and retaining moisture.
 For fine, damaged hair, the goal is to find a lightweight mask that provides strength and hydration without leaving a heavy residue.
 Look for ingredients like beet root extract and hydrolyzed proteins.
 For thick, coarse, or curly hair thatβs prone to dryness and frizz, youβll want a richer mask with ingredients like jojoba butter and argan oil to deeply moisturize and smooth the cuticle.
 Understanding your hair's texture and porosity is the first step to finding a treatment that will deliver visible, lasting results.

-Our Favorite Masks for Frizzy, Damaged Hair
+The Best Hair Masks for Frizzy, Damaged Hair

 Finding the right hair mask can feel like a game-changer, turning a frustrating hair day into a great one.
 After sorting through countless options, weβve narrowed down the field to a few standout performers across different price points and philosophies.
 Whether youβre ready to invest in a luxury treatment or looking for a clean formula that works, here are our top picks for bringing dry, damaged hair back to life.